dzackgarza/Notes/Class_Notes/2020/Algebra/AatiyahSolutions/Chapter1.md

 Exercise:
 Characterize the maximal and prime ideals of $k[x_1, \cdots, x_n]$?
 Is this a field, domain, PID, UFD, a local ring, ...?

+Proposition:
+Every nonzero prime ideal in a PID is maximal.